The Ten Bulls (or Ox-herding Pictures) of Zen

 footprints of the bull are spotted.
 This is the point when the seeker’s

-confidence in the reality of the bull—in the reality of the possibility of
+confidence in the reality of the bull—in the real possibility of

 the mind and its powerful delusions is real.
 In meditation, it marks the